moneesh2011/eol-ft-runner/README.md

 # FUNCTIONAL TEST RUNNER (eol-ft-runner)
-This framework uses Selenium-webdriver, Appium & CucumberJS to run UI tests written in BDD format.
+This framework uses Selenium-webdriver, wd, Appium & CucumberJS to run UI tests written in BDD format.
 This project is a work in progress, and only ready for desktop browser testing.
 As we build more features, mobile and other use cases will be available soon in v1.0

 ![Description poster](/docs/readme-poster.png)